tsunami416604/azure-docs.hu-hu/articles/azure-monitor/insights/container-insights-hybrid-setup.md

 ## <a name="install-the-chart"></a>A diagram telepítése

 >[!NOTE]
 >A következő parancsok csak a Helm 2-es verziójára érvényesek.
-A--name paraméter használata nem alkalmazható a Helm 3-as verziójával.
+A `--name` paraméter használata nem alkalmazható a Helm 3-as verziójára.

 A HELM diagram engedélyezéséhez tegye a következőket: